 Sciences and society

-As a result of the specialization of the Maison des sciences de l’Homme Paris-Saclay in the interdisciplinary work linking the HSS and the natural sciences, the present call is extended to include proposals on the relations between sciences and society.
+As a result of the specialization of the Maison des sciences de l’Homme Paris-Saclay in the interdisciplinary work linking the HSS (including law) and the natural sciences, the present call is extended to include proposals on the relations between sciences and society.
 Examples include –but are not limited to– themes such as climate change, energy, algorithms, biotechnologies, health, etc.

 CONDITIONS OF STAY